MEGA65/mega65-user-guide/README.md

 There is also a `sandbox.pdf` for experimenting with typesetting or components for the manuals.
 But it is not included in the makefile.
 Instead, it is able to be built directly using software like TeXworks.
 The sandbox is faster to build and test changes more quickly.
 You can then transfer your work directly to the userguide.

-`make clean` deletes all built files and temporary files.
+To delete all LaTeX-built files: `make clean`

+To delete every generated file: `make realclean`

 # Editors